kartverket/skip.kartverket.no/blog/2024-07-26-20-teams-on-skip.md

 need to be patient and persistent.

 We've spent years pushing for the cloud, and we're still not there.
-You're going to sit in meetings until you're blue in the face, and you're going to have to fight for every little thing over and over again.
+You're going to have to participate in many (*many!*) meetings, and you're going to have to fight for every little thing over and over again.
 But it's necessary.
 Once everyone has a clear understanding of the risks and how to mitigate them, you will be able to formulate a document guiding the organization's teams on how to get to the cloud from a compliance point of view.

-If I have any recommendations on how to get to the cloud as easily as possible, it would be to first get leadership buy-in.
+If you asked me for any recommendations on how to get to the cloud as easily as possible, it would be to first get leadership buy-in.
 This is the most important thing, as it will make the next steps easier.
 After you've done this and got a competent platform team in place, you can start pushing for the cloud.
 Here you need to talk directly with the legal team, not via other people.
 Have representatives of the platform team sit down with the lawyers and talk through the risks and how to mitigate them.
 This is the only way you can combine the technical and legal aspects of this work.
 Working in silos and not talking to each other is a surefire way to fail.

 ## Autonomy and platform as a product